La Mécanique du cœur (novel): Jack and the Cuckoo-Clock Heart

 Luc Besson has optioned the story to be made into an animated feature film that Malzieu would co-direct.

 There are several notable differences between the book and the film:

 In the film, Jack attempts to rip his clock out after a fight with Miss Acacia, but doesn't pass out.
 Instead he heads back to Edinburgh where he learns about Madeline's death.
 Miss Acacia follows him, since she holds the wind-up-key to his heart and without it he will die.
 They meet again by Madeleine's grave, where Jack throws away the key and dies after a kiss.
-This ending comes much quicker than in the book, Jack never goes into a comma or receives his second heart.
+This ending comes much quicker than in the book, Jack never goes into a coma or receives his second heart.

 In the novel version, Madeleine doesn't fully remove Jack's heart.
 The clock is just here to help it beat.
 In the film version, Madeleine totally replaces Jack's heart with the clock.
 While the book outwardly states that the heart was only placebo, the film believes in it as genuinely as Jack himself and leaves more to interpretation.